Patient's Query

 Hello doctor,

-I am a 47-year-old female, 1.64 m and 147 pounds.
-My heart rate is 52 beats a minute when I wake up in the morning.
-During the day, my resting heart rate is 75 to 82 beats/minute.
-When I do a 5 km (37 min) walk, it is 195 to 200 beats per minute, and during a high-intensity exercise, it will go as high as 205 beats per minute.
-I suffer from delayed onset muscle soreness from two to three days after a big exercise session.
-I am often fatigued and suffer from lightheadedness and tremors after exercise, and exercise is hard work.
-I do have anemia and take ferrous fumarate (ferritin is 30 to 35 ng/mL), but all the other blood work does not show anything.
-A cardiogram did not show anything.
-Is there any specific dietary aspect I should pay attention to?
-What is your exercise and heart rate zone opinion?
-Any specific tests I should ask for?
+I am a 47-year-old female weighing 147 pounds.
+My heart rate is 52 beats per minute when I wake up in the morning.
+During the day, my resting heart rate ranges from 75 to 82 beats per minute.
+After a 5 km walk (which takes me 37 minutes), my heart rate reaches 195 to 200 beats per minute, and during high-intensity exercise, it can go as high as 205 beats per minute.
+I experience delayed onset muscle soreness two to three days after a significant exercise session.
+I often feel fatigued and suffer from lightheadedness and tremors after exercising, which I find to be hard work.
+I have anemia and take ferrous fumarate (with ferritin levels between 30 and 35 ng/mL), but all other blood work is normal.
+A cardiogram did not reveal any issues.
+Are there any specific dietary aspects I should pay attention to?
+What is your opinion on my exercise and heart rate zones?
+Are there any specific tests I should request?

 Hello,